-In this section, we compare the four regime options, drawing on the well-established principles of mining fiscal regime design, and the IGF financial model for DSM.
+In this section, we compare the four regime options described in Box 2, drawing on the wellestablished principles of mining fiscal regime design and the IGF financial model for DSM.

-The principles of mining fiscal regime design:
+The principles of mining fiscal regime design

-- Revenue maximization: The overarching goal is to maximize revenues for the government.
-The ISA in this case.
+- Revenue maximization: The overarching goal is to maximize revenues for the government (the ISA in this case).
 There are three reasons for this: 1) the resource is the CHM, 2) it is finite and non-renewable, and 3) revenues are the primary benefit of mining.
-This is even more pronounced for DSM than land-based mining, considering the main economic activity takes place hundreds of miles from any country or community that could potentially take advantage of other shared benefits. - The need to attract investment: The overall level of taxation should be set as high as possible, subject to the contractor being able to recover the cost of their investment, including a return to capital.
-The investor's Internal Rate of Return (IRR) is a common way to measure this objective. - Progressivity: This means the government's share of the overall proceeds adjusts automatically, according to the profitability of mining projects: increasing with high profits and vice versa.15 For example, when profits increase from \$50 to \$100, the average effective tax rate also steps up, e.g., from 45% to 50%.
-This is especially important for metals such as copper, cobalt, and manganese that are experiencing significant price volatility due to rising demand for critical minerals (see Figure 2).
-Progressive fiscal regimes are in theory better for both investors and governments.
+This is even more pronounced for DSM than for land-based mining, considering that the main economic activity takes place hundreds of miles from any country or community that could potentially take advantage of other shared benefits such as jobs, economic linkages etc. - The need to attract investment: The overall level of taxation should be set as high as possible, subject to the contractor being able to recover the cost of their investment, including a return to capital.
+The investor's internal rate of return (IRR) is a common way to measure this objective.

+- Progressivity: This means the government's share of the overall proceeds adjusts automatically according to the profitability of mining projects, increasing with high profits and diminishing with low profits.6 For example, when profits increase from \$50 to \$100, the average effective tax rate also steps up, e.g., from 45% to 50%.
+This is especially important for metals such as copper, cobalt, and manganese, which are experiencing significant price volatility due to rising demand for critical minerals (see Figure 2).
+Progressive fiscal regimes are, in theory, better for both investors and governments.
 For investors, it reduces taxes on marginal profits and therefore distorts investment decisions less.
 For governments, or the ISA in this case, it gives a larger share of benefits from highly profitable projects. - Timing of revenues: Fiscal regimes that prioritize production-based taxes (i.e., royalties) will deliver revenue as soon as production starts, as opposed to those that rely more heavily on profit-based taxes, with more revenue coming later in the project life cycle.
-Timing of
+The timing of revenues is arguably less sensitive for the ISA since it does not have to fund public services as is the case for governments of land-based mining countries.
+There is also no lag in production timelines compared to land-based mining. - Ease of administration: A simple payment regime is easy to understand, communicate, and administer for both the taxpayers and the regulatory authorities.
+This principle is especially important considering the time it will take for the ISA to build up its human and financial capacity to effectively collect payments from DSM. - Robustness to profit-shifting: The IMF estimates that corporate tax avoidance costs resource-rich developing countries in Africa between USD 470 and USD 730 million in annual tax revenues from mining (Albertin et al., 2021).
+This loss can be minimized by designing a payment regime that is well aligned with the ISA's administrative capability and by using fiscal instruments that are less susceptible to tax-base erosion and profit-shifting (BEPS).